Colleges ask for a share of future salary in lieu of loans

 “One of the biggest pros for the income share agreement was the fact that out-of-college pilots do not make a lot of money, especially looking at the costs for an educational program,” Hoyler said.

-The terms can vary, notably the length of the agreement and they salary percentage.
+The terms can vary, notably the length of the agreement and the salary percentage.
+Hoyler is currently paying back 8 percent of his income.
 Since future salary is generally unpredictable, it can be difficult to forecast how much a student will pay back over time, although most agreements do place a cap on the amount paid back.

 Hoyler took out federal loans but said the income share agreement helped him avoid working multiple jobs while starting out last year as a flight instructor.
 Hoyler said he may end up paying more for the income share agreement in the long run as his salary rises, but deemed it a worthy trade-off.